-Foundation in 1345 AD under King Phayu
+Foundation in 1345 under King Phayu

-Expansion in 1347 AD and early temple name
+Expansion in 1347 and early temple name

-The same Thai chronology describes a second-stage expansion around 1347 AD and records the early name Wat Li Chiang Phra.
+The same Thai chronology describes a second-stage expansion around 1347 and records the early name Wat Li Chiang Phra.
 This explains why the complex feels architecturally layered instead of uniform from one single construction phase.

 Phra Buddha Sihing and identity shift